Mohmand campaign of 1935: Campaign

-After fierce fighting, attackers were driven off and British created a campaign to fight the Pashtuns.
+After fierce fighting, the Mohmand attackers were driven off and the British pushed deep into Mohmand territory.
 This put an end to the tribal revolt and order was reinforced.
-The Badmanai Pass was captured by the British force which ended the tribal hold at Jarobi.

-But the septs and subtribes asked for peace at jirgas and agreed to British terms.
-Order was restored but the British force remained in area till all the fines were collected.
-After fines were collected, British troops withdrew to British territory towards the end of October.
+Aftermath

+Following the capture of Badmanai Pass the British convened a jirga to establish peace which the Mohmand tribesmen came to terms in October.
+Subsequently, British troops withdrew to their territory, marking the conclusion of the conflict, which occurred towards the end of October.
+Auchinleck's service in the campaign greatly enhanced his reputation and was appointed deputy chief of the General staff in India and was promoted Major General.

 Captain Godfrey Meynell was awarded a posthumous Victoria Cross for his gallantry on 29 September at the Nahqi Pass.